 - Increasing your business’ followers

 - Driving engagement on the social media platform (which increases visibility on that platform)

 - Bringing in new customers

-- Encouraging “User-Generated Content” to use for ads
+- Creating “user-generated content” to use for ads

-Some of these goals can be platform-specific, while others can be accomplished on multiple platforms.
-For example, if you decide your goal is to drive Facebook followers, then you’ll know immediately which platform to pick for your social media contest.
+Some of these goals are platform-specific, while you can use multiple platforms to accomplish others.
+For example, if you decide your goal is to drive Facebook followers, you’ll know immediately which platform to pick for your social media contest.

 On the other hand, if your goal is to drive newsletter sign-ups or to increase brand awareness, then you’ll need to do more research before you settle on a platform.